Vedbhanushali/SUPREME_DSA/19_Graphs/README.md

 #### Disconnected graph

-there may be many graph components but they all are considered a single graph which is know as disconnected graph
+there may be many graph components in a given graph but they all are considered a single graph know as disconnected graph

 ```cpp
 #include<iostream>